langston-barrett/marki/README.md

 TODO: https://github.com/yannickfunk/genanki-rs/issues/12

-The content of the comment after `:` becomes the unique ID assocated with this card, so that you can modify the wording later without creating a new card.
+The content of the comment after `:` becomes the unique ID associated with this card, so that you can modify the wording later without creating a new card.

 -->